 People with CF are more susceptible to dehydration as they lose more salt in their sweat.
-Sports drinks (such as Gatorade, Powerade and Staminade) or cordial with added salt, during and after exercise, are encouraged for people with CF to help
+Sports drinks or cordial with added salt, during and after exercise, are encouraged for people with CF to consume to help them replace the salt lost in the sweat.
+Some children will take salt tablets at school and easy